LilyTruong2291/COVID19-in-NYC/README.md

 * Seperated Population for each zipcode - In the original dataset, multiple population data are in the same record.
 * Made Column for Positve_per_1000 - This column is transformed from Positive Column to help compare the Positve and Test records on equal footing.
 * Made Column for Test_per_1000 - This column is transformed from Test Column to help compare the Positve and Test records on equal footing.
+* Made Column for Log_Median_Income - This column is transformed from Median_Income as the variable is right skew.
+* Made Column for Log_Test_per_1000 - This column is transformed from Test_per_1000 as the variable is right skew.

 ## Exploratory Data Analysis (EDA)